 On top of that I organised a placement with the emergency medicine doctors and spent time in the haemapheresis unit at St Mary’s.'

-This example does contain some of the features we look for in a complete main body section but could definitely be made better:
+This example does contain some of the features we look for in a complete main body section but could definitely be improved:

 The better features of this example are: